-At first and last visit in the season: Empty the sediment traps (see text below) into two plastic bottles.
-At the same time, data from the two TidbiT v2 temperature loggers is downloaded.
-Make sure the temperature loggers are logging with 2-hour intervals.
-One logger is fitted 2 m below the surface, and named "lake name"-1 and the other one 10 m below the surface, named "lake name"-2.
-The sediment traps are placed in their right positions again.
-Every 2 years the TidbiT v2's are replaced.
+At last visit in the season: Empty the sediment traps (see text below) into two plastic bottles, and place in correct position in water column again (traps have not been active in the lakes for several years).
+At the same time, change the two TidbiT v2 temperature loggers with two empty loggers.
+Data is downloaded in the lab.
+Make sure the temperature loggers are logging with 1-hour intervals.
+One logger is fitted 2 m below the surface, and named "lake name_2m" and the other one 10 m below the surface, named "lake name_10m".
+Every 4 years the TidbiT v2 loggers are replaced (two new sets have been set up in 2020).

-After each sampling the dinghy is placed at the same spot at Qassi Sø together with the outboard and other sampling gear.
+After each sampling the dinghy is placed at the same spot at Qassi-sø together with the outboard and other sampling gear.
 The dinghy is thoroughly secured to the big rock using rope.
-At Badesø the dinghy is secured after each sampling and taken back to the cabin after the last visit in the season.
-The outboard motor used at Badesø is taken back to the cabin after each sampling.
-The outboard at Qassi Sø is brought back at the end of the season.
+At Badesø the dinghy is secured after each sampling and taken back to the storage cabin after the last visit in the season.
+The outboard motor used at Badesø is taken back to the storage cabin after each sampling.
+The outboard at Qassi-sø is brought back at the end of the season.